probmods/ppaml2016/chapters/5-data.md

 ### Exercises

-1. Make sure you understand the prior, posterior, prior predictive, and posterior predictive distributions, and how they relate to each other (why are some plots densities and others bar graphs?).
+1. Make sure you understand the prior, posterior, prior predictive, and posterior predictive distributions, and how they relate to each other.
+Why are some plots densities and others bar graphs?
 Understanding these ideas is a key to understanding Bayesian analysis.
 Check your understanding by trying other data sets, varying both k and n.

 2. Try different priors on `theta`, by changing `theta = uniform(0, 1)` to `theta = beta(10,10)`, `beta(1,5)` and `beta(0.1,0.1)`.
 Use the figures produced to understand the assumptions these priors capture, and how they interact with the same data to produce posterior inferences and predictions.